boostorg/redis/README.md

 * Fixes a bug in `connection::cancel(operation::exec)`.
 Now this call will only cancel non-written requests.

-* Implements per-operation implicit cancelation support for `aedis::connection::async_exec`.
+* Implements per-operation implicit cancellation support for `aedis::connection::async_exec`.
 The following call will `co_await (conn.async_exec(...) || timer.async_wait(...))`
   will cancel the request as long as it has not been written.